Rodgersouko/pitcher/README.md

 # pitcher
-This is an app where users are able to post their pitches and get comments,downvotes or upvotes
+This is an app where users login or sign-up as new users ,post their pitches and get comments,downvotes or upvotes

 ## Installations